 The legal and financial fields today are marked by two very distinctive trends.
 As our world becomes more and more complex, professionals in all fields are being forced to specialize.
 No more can one hope to be a “general practitioner” within the legal or financial communities.
 At the same time, a busier and busier public demands “one stop shopping.”
 Banks, insurance companies and other financial institutions are engaged in a mad rush to gobble up competitors and expand services far beyond those which we traditionally associate with them.
 All of the chartered banks have purchased or established a stock brokerage business and are anxious to invade the insurance and leasing industries.
 Large brokerage houses function as near banks, some with chequing and deposit privileges.
 Insurance companies offer all sorts of investments in various types of investment funds.

-On a very small scale, I have tried to recognize these trends by combining a legal practice in which I can offer a full family practice including wills drafting and estate administration, resolution of family issues and the purchase, sale and refinancing of residences with the ability to provide a full financial planning service, using my qualifications as a certified financial planner (CFP).
+On a very small scale, I have tried to recognize these trends by combining a legal practice in which I can offer a full family practice including wills drafting and estate administration, and the purchase, sale and refinancing of residences with the ability to provide a full financial planning service, using my qualifications as a certified financial planner (CFP).

 Type text here